 Below are considerations for additional features you may want for your event.
 Common features for virtual events include:

 - A Q&A is a special feature within Zoom webinars, but as a common event feature it can still be done in meetings, it just requires more coordination and has a less formal appearance when compared to webinars.

-- Polling (Meetings and Webinar)
+- Polling (Meetings and Webinars)

-- Post Survey (Meetings and Webinar)
+- Post Survey (Meetings and Webinars)